Pintxos heaven in San Sebastian

-I’ll cover our meal at the legendary 3-Michelin* Arzak in a later post, but first up on the foodie catwalk has to be our culinary tour of the Old Town’s best Pintxo bars.
+I’ll cover our meal at the legendary 3-Michelin* Arzak in another post, but first up on the foodie catwalk has to be our culinary tour of the Old Town’s best Pintxo bars.
 The Basque country’s version of Tapas, the people of San Sebastian take their Pintxos (pronounced ‘pinchos’) very seriously indeed.
 Chefs here have elevated these little 2-bite snacks into an art form.
 The sight of the amazing spread of food laid out on top of bar counters alone is enough to set the salivary glands into overdrive.

 You will find both traditional bars serving simpler classics as well as more modern, cutting-edge places pushing the boundaries of fusion and molecular gastronomy.
 Etiquette varies slightly from bar to bar.
 At some, it’s all about honesty – simply pick what you want from the counter and keep track of what you have eaten to settle the bill later.
 At others, especially those where the dishes are freshly cooked to order, bar-tenders will formally keep a tab of your orders.
 As a rough guide, most Pintxos are typically priced at €2-€3, and its customary to bar-hop through a lunch or dinner session across multiple places, having 2 to 3 snacks per bar.
 Wash all the goodness down with a glass of chilled, red Tempranillo from the nearby Rioja region or the local, lightly sparkling white wine (Txakoli) which bar-tenders pour from a height to aerate the wine further.

 So here is the highlight reel of Parte Vieja‘s best, ordered by the 3 streets (calles) where majority of the good bars are congregated (Fermin Callebeton, Pescaderia and 31 de Agosto respectively).
-I could write a full post on each bar and their respective ‘claim to fame’ dishes, but I’ll keep things brief and let the photography (majority courtesy of Jo) do the talking instead, including captions with translations should you want to order the same things we had.
+I could write a full post on each bar and their respective ‘claim to fame’ dishes, but I’ll keep things brief and let the photography do the talking instead, including captions with translations should you want to order the same things we had.
 Alternatively, pointing at whatever you fancy or looking at what everyone else around you is eating will work just fine as well.
 If you are on a diet or experience convulsions at the sight of glorious food, please turn away now.

 ~ ——————————– ~